asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 Let us assume that we wait a month to gather more data or more importantly, run a spike to validate that this architecture will pan out to give us the desired savings.
 How much should we invest into the spike?
 Usually, spikes are timeboxed, but for larger architecture decisions, we can also put a economic upper bound on investment we want to make in the spike.

 The second set of calculations above show the second scenario of waiting a month.
-We see that if we can eliminate the uncertainty of incurring a loss (i.e., the 30$-15 scenario), the Net Present Value of the endeavour comes to 11.33.
+We see that if we can eliminate the uncertainty of incurring a loss (i.e., the [30%,15] scenario), the Net Present Value of the endeavour comes to 11.33.
 This is much higher than the NPV of the first scenario.
 This implies that waiting for one month doing the spike, and then making a decision is more valuable.

 More importantly, this value of 11.33 gives us the Option Premium, which is the maximum value we'd like to pay in order to eliminate this uncertainty of loss.
 Note that this number is much less than the investment we'd have to make.
 Essentially, we are paying the price of eliminating uncertainty, and we'd like to make sure that this price is not too high.

 Incidentally, the above calculations use the **[Datar-Matthews](https://www.researchgate.net/publication/227374121_A_Practical_Method_for_Valuing_Real_Options_The_Boeing_Approach)**, because its parameters are more easily estimatable, but it also gives the same results as the famous [Black-Scholes Model](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model), which is used to price derivatives in financial markets.

-- Disadvantages of the NPV approach
-- Opportunity Cost
-- Examples
+### Examples
 - One example where we could have applied: The team had built a data engineering pipeline using Spark and Scala.
 The stakeholder felt that hiring developers with the requisite skillsets would be hard, and wanted to move to plain Java-based processing.
 A combination of cash flow modeling and buying the option of redesign would have probably made for a compelling case.
-- **Competent Architects and Engineers identify Real Options.
-Good Architects and Engineers create Real Options.**

-**Valuing Real Options using [Datar-Matthews](https://www.researchgate.net/publication/227374121_A_Practical_Method_for_Valuing_Real_Options_The_Boeing_Approach)**

 ## 5. Articulating Value: The Value of Measurement (aka, the Cost of Information)